 Our Values

-We value equitable access to opportunity, resilient working landscapes, fairness and accountability, and learning from diverse farmers and ranchers.
+We value equitable access to opportunity, resilient working landscapes, fairness and accountability, and learning from diverse farmers, ranchers, and fishers.

 Overview